konklone/tmcw.github.com/_posts/2013-11-10-a-literate-raytracer.md

 homework assignments or intimidating industrial-strength research projects.

-It will need more work to be totally straightforward - writing code in this fashion - so that it works in a linear explanation and there are no undocumented mysteries - is a significant challenge and I've done it in parallel to actually learning the concepts.
+It will need more work to be totally straightforward: writing code in this fashion, so that it works in a linear explanation and there are no undocumented mysteries, is a significant challenge and I've done it in parallel to actually learning the concepts.
 If you can help clarify the implementation, or point out potential stumbling blocks, [head over to the open source project.](https://github.com/tmcw/literate-raytracer),